Wodan58/joy1/doc/JOYimplJOY.md

 This define allowed the use of Linux-specific code to be executed.
 Such an approach is misguided: the source code should be portable among compilers and operating systems and thus should adhere to the current C standard.
-If that prevents certain facilities, so be it.
+If that prevents certain extensions, so be it.

 TYPED_NODES
 -----------

 This defines was used to register extra type information in each of the nodes that are used in memory.
-The reason is lost in time.
+The reason why this was needed is lost in time.

 USE_TIME_REC
 ------------

 This define was used to surround the use of gmtime_r and localtime_r.
-As it is now, there a substitute functions specific to WIN32.
+As it is now, they are substitute functions specific to WIN32.

 Summary
 =======